FAQ

 What is the Participant Code of Conduct?

-Failure to comply with watercraft requirements.
+Failure to adhere to race rules or comply with watercraft requirements.

-Unwillingness to accept an official’s decision.
+Refusal to accept an official’s decision.

-Verbal or physical abuse of any official.
+Verbal or physical abuse of any event official.

-Rider Responsibility:
+Rider Responsibility

 What does a race course look like?